andres-h/httpmsgbus/doc/httpmsgbus.rst

 Description
 -----------

-"httpmsgbus" is a server implementing the HMB protocol.
+*httpmsgbus* is a server implementing the HMB protocol.
 It can use a database (-D) or RAM only. httpmsgbus usually runs behind a web server acting as a reverse proxy.

 Database URL
 ------------